No-masking theorem for observables: Conclusions

 \section{Conclusions}

-To summarise, we have proved that it is impossible to mask an arbitrary observable for a qubit system.
-This shows that physical attributes such as the energy, spin, angular momentum or charge, etc., cannot be made blind to the system itself, where the physical observable evolves under a general transformation and gets mapped to identity.
-We have generalised the no-masking theorem for higher dimensional systems.
-Furthermore, we have proved the no-hiding theorem for observables which leads to the notion of conservation of physical observable in composite systems.
-This shows that if the observable is mapped to identity, then it simply gets swapped to the ancillary system.
+We used the concept of degeneracy structure to define the information content of observables.
+So a fully degenerate observable contains no information.
+Then we defined the notion of masking of an observable which means that the information of the observable is hidden from both the system and the environment locally but is preserved globally.
+We show that it is impossible to mask a set of arbitrary observables in any dimension, even though a known observable can always be masked for a qubit system.
+This shows that physical attributes such as energy, spin, angular momentum, charge, and so on, cannot be made blind to the system itself, where the physical observable evolves under a general transformation and gets mapped to identity.
+However, it remains to be seen whether the approximate masking of a set of observables by a single unitary is possible, where the observables are mapped infinitesimally close to identity.
+Furthermore, for the case of qubit we find that if the observable is mapped to identity, then it simply gets swapped to the ancillary system up to a local unitary.
+This shows that after the masking operation the information of an observable can be retrieved from the environment itself by an observer who has knowledge of the global evolution which can be interpreted as conservation of physical observable in composite systems.
 Thus, physical attributes of a quantum system can never be lost.
-If it is lost from one system, then it may be found in another subsystem which is nothing but a conservation law beyond symmetry transformations.
-We have introduced the notion of comaskable observables and characterised them in arbitrary dimension $d$, and then we have proved that the famous no-bit commitment is a necessary consequence of the no-masking theorem for observables.
+If it is lost from one subsystem, then it may be found in another subsystem which is nothing but a conservation law beyond symmetry transformations.
+An extension of this work would be to see if the same result holds in $d$ dimensional systems as well.
+We also introduced the notion of comaskable observables as a set of observables that can be masked by a given channel.
+We provide a prescription to construct comaskable observables in $d>2$ for a constant channel.
+It would be interesting to see if these sets can be fully characterized for a given channel in arbitrary dimensions.
+As an application of our result we prove that the famous no-bit commitment is a necessary consequence of the no-masking theorem for observables.
 These results can have deep impact on how we manipulate observables and what kind of limitations may be imposed on them.
-Finally, we believe that our results will have important applications in thermalisation of observables, information scrambling as well as variety of other areas in quantum information and quantum communication in future.
+Finally, we believe that our results will have important applications in thermalization of observables, information scrambling as well as variety of other areas in quantum information and quantum communication in future.